Chanel crowns Paris Fashion Week post-virus comeback - ExBulletin

 American actress Kristen Stewart got up late to the Parisian Pillars parade wearing a pink Chanel skirt suit.
 The French-American model-actress Lily-Rose Depp also showed up for Chanel.

-Here are some highlights of the last day of the ready-to-wear collections:
+Here are some highlights of the last day of the ready-to-wear collections, including Louis Vuitton:

 CHANEL GETS CHEWED AT THE BEACH